-In Ohio this would mean that students on IEPs that take the required assessments but are not subject to the consequences would not meet the graduation rate reporting requirements according to the ESSA definition.
-However, Ohio law requires that any students receiving a diploma be included as an on-time graduate in the state accountability system, including students that meet graduation requirements based on their IEPs.
+In Ohio, this would mean students with individualized education programs (IEPs) who take the required assessments but are not subject to the consequences would not meet the graduation rate reporting requirements according to the ESSA definition.
+However, Ohio law requires that any student receiving a diploma be included as an on-time graduate in the state accountability system, including students who meet graduation requirements based on their IEPs.

-Therefore, the 2017-18 Report Card will continue previous reporting rules and include these students in the Class of 2017 as on-time graduates for state Report Card purposes.
-Separately, for federal reporting and ESSA identification purposes (Priority and Focus schools), Ohio will report a separate rate which will not include these students as on-time graduates.
+Therefore, the 2018-2019 report cards will continue previous reporting rules and include these students in the class of 2018 as on-time graduates for state report card purposes.
+Separately, for federal reporting and ESSA identification purposes (Priority and Focus schools), Ohio will report a separate rate, which will not include these students as on-time graduates.

-It is in the best interest of students with disabilities that the State create the conditions and an accountability system that creates an expectation that they achieve the same graduation requirements as other students – except for those who are participating in the alternate assessment for students with significant cognitive disabilities.
-It is also the state’s responsibility to provide supports and resources to reach this goal.
-Consequently, the ultimate goal should be that the state’s Report Card portrays a graduation rate that is the same as the one reported to the federal government based on current federal requirements, excluding graduates who are students with disabilities that receive diplomas without having met the same requirements as their non-disabled peers.
+It is in the best interest of students with disabilities that the state creates the conditions and an accountability system that establishes an expectation that they achieve the same graduation requirements as other students – except for those who are participating in the Alternate Assessment for Students with Significant Cognitive Disabilities.
+It also is the state’s responsibility to provide supports and resources to reach this goal.
+Consequently, the ultimate goal should be that the state’s report cards portray a graduation rate that is the same as the one reported to the federal government based on current federal requirements, excluding graduates who are students with disabilities who receive diplomas without having met the same requirements as their non-disabled peers.

-The transition will likely take place no earlier than the class of 2021.
-ODE will be providing resources and data to support this transition which coincides with the implementation of Ohio’s Strategic Plan: Each Child, Our Future and the ongoing policy discussions on Ohio’s pathways to graduation.
+The Department will be providing resources and data to support this transition, which coincides with the implementation of Ohio’s strategic plan for education, Each Child, Our Future, and the ongoing policy discussions on Ohio’s pathways to graduation.